hujhax/austin-improv-wiki/Sam Schak.md

 In the sketch show [[Fuck It's Hot]] at the Institution Theater, she played the "I Love You So Much" sign from Jo's Coffee on South Congress in Austin.
 Soon after she was cast in the show [[I Love You So Much]].

-She is a notorious bank robber and con-artist with her partner "Bear" Miller.

 ## Shows
 * *[[I Love You So Much]]*
 * *[[Fuck It's Hot]]*